 - Ancient History

 - Modern History

-Ancient history is the time period where the earliest known human settlements have been found around 6000 BC.
-It ends with the fall of major empires such as the Roman Empire, the Han Empire of China and the Gupta Empire around 650 AD.
+Ancient history started when the earliest known human settlements were found (around 6000 BC).
+It ended with the fall of major empires such as the Roman Empire, the Han Empire of China and the Gupta Empire around 650 AD.

 Medieval History, also known as post-classical history, is said to have begun around 500 AD, following the major cultural and religious upheaval that was common around this time.

-The Modern Period covers the age of extra-continental expansions (like the exploration and colonization of Asia and North America by the Europeans) to the present day.
+The Modern Period covers the age of extra-continental expansions (like the exploration and colonisation of Asia and North America by the Europeans) to the present day.

 The difference between Ancient, Medieval and Modern History is given in the table below: